ray-project/kuberay/apiserver/README.md

 ## Usage

-After the deployment we may use the `{{baseUrl}}` to access the
+After the deployment we may use the `{{baseUrl}}` to access the service.
+See [swagger support section](https://ray-project.github.io/kuberay/components/apiserver/#swagger-support) to get the complete definitions of APIs.

-* (default) for nodeport access, we provide the default http port `31888` for connection and you can connect to the server using it
+* (default) for nodeport access, use port `31888` for connection

 * for ingress access, you will need to create your own ingress

-The requests parameters detail can be seen in [KubeRay swagger](https://github.com/ray-project/kuberay/tree/master/proto/swagger), here we only present some basic example:
+The requests parameters detail can be seen in [KubeRay swagger](https://github.com/ray-project/kuberay/tree/master/proto/swagger), this document only presents basic examples.

 ### Setup a smoke test